 Another benefit of a dedicated IP address is having complete access to your website no matter where the DNS is pointed.

-If you needed to, you could simply type the IP address in your browser’s address bar and you can view and edit your website.
+If you need to, you could simply type the IP address in your browser’s address bar and you can view and edit your website.
 This would be impossible to do with a shared IP address.

 But this is merely a simple example of the kind of control that a dedicated IP gives you.